cizquierdonov/ms-trifork-books-mgmt-dal/README.md

 ## Compiling, Executing & Run Unit/Integration Tests

-- Run the following command to clean, compile and startup the application, inside repository rool folder: `mvn clean spring-boot:run`
+- Run the following command to clean, compile and startup the application, inside repository rool folder: `mvn clean spring-boot:run`.
+The application is started by default in [http://localhost:8080](http://localhost:8080)
 - Run the following command to clean, compila and run unit tests and integration tests: `mvn clean test`

 ## REST Operations & OpenAPI Specification